dcsaorg/DCSA-OpenAPI/domain/event/README.md

 - Bump [Documentation_Domain to version 1.0.2](https://github.com/dcsaorg/DCSA-OpenAPI/blob/master/domain/documentation/documentation_domain_v1.0.2.yaml)
 - Bump [Location_Domain to version 1.0.2](https://github.com/dcsaorg/DCSA-OpenAPI/blob/master/domain/location/dcsa_location_v1.0.2.yaml)
 - Update UUID examples
-- delayReasonCode in Transport- and Operations-Event now points to DCSA_Domain instead of a local definition (which is removed)
+- `delayReasonCode` in Transport- and Operations-Event now points to DCSA_Domain instead of a local definition (which is removed)
-- equipmentEventTypeCodes, operationsEventTypeCodes, shipmentEventTypeCodes and transportEventTypeCodes in Subscriptions were wrongly defined as a comma separated string - now they are a list
+- `equipmentEventTypeCodes`, `operationsEventTypeCodes`, `shipmentEventTypeCodes` and `transportEventTypeCodes` in Subscriptions were wrongly defined as a comma separated string - now they are a list

 Release v1.0.1 (02 August 2021)
 -------------------------------